 I have set the following goals for my class this year:

 To teach the whole child (intellectual, emotional, physical, and social) by providing activities that target learning styles and multiple intelligences.

 To encourage strong self-esteem in the students concerning themselves and their work.
 (I think I can!)

-To build the love of learning through special projects and social
+To build the love of learning through special projects and social interaction.

 To build a strong network of communication and partnership between child, parent, and teacher.

 To strengthen skills in all areas and help children strive to reach their potentials.